 Ever since going paleo a few years ago, we’ve been trying to expand our repertoire of recipes.
 A colleague suggested lettuce wraps and boom this recipe was born.
 It’s been tweaked over the years, but here it is in its latest form.

-4 stalks of celery, tops and ends trimmed
+- 4 celery stalks tops and ends trimmed

 Onions are a good source of vitamins C and B6, potassium, and manganese.
 They are also rich in antioxidants, particularly quercetin, kaempferol, and myricetin, which all play a role in cancer prevention.
 Onions also help to reduce the risk of cardiovascular disease and osteoporosis.
 Quercetin plays a large role in healing the gut.